I answered some forum questions recently that were similar in…

 by Matt Allington In this post, I am going to…

 Guest post by Thomas Allan

 Intro by Avi: As in Excel, in Power Pivot there are often many ways to accomplish the same thing.
+For example you can source a Date/Calendar table from Excel, Azure (here and here), Power Query, and SQL (this post).
 That is usually a sign of strength of the tool.
 Although it also makes it more challenging/fun to be able to weigh the options and decide which one works best for you given your situation.
 Thomas, shows us a cool way to pull Date table from SQL.